platzky/platzky/docs/plugins/content-transformers.rst

 The gate is
 :class:`~platzky.plugin.content_transformer.ContentTransformerRegistry`, reachable as
 ``app.content_transformers``.
-Code that renders the operator's choices — an admin panel, say — asks it rather than reading the plugin's attribute directly:
+Code that renders the site owner's choices — an admin panel, say — asks it rather than reading the plugin's attribute directly:

 ``acceptable_content_types(plugin)``